Obarun/66/doc/66-frontend.md

 User = ( root )
 ```

-Lists the system user(s) permitted to manage and run the service.
-By default, only specified users can start, stop, or interact with the service.
+Specifies the system user(s) list allowed to manage and operate the service.
+If not defined, defaults to the current process owner's username. *66* automatically distinguishes between user services and root services based on their installation paths.
+By default, only the specified users can start, stop, or interact with the service

-* mandatory: yes (!)
+* mandatory: no

 * syntax: [brackets](#brackets)

     valid values :

     * Any valid user of the system.
 If you don't know in advance the name of the user who will deal with the service, you can use the term `user`.
 In that case every user of the system will be able to deal with the service.
+You can also use the `@U` identifier to be more specific.

     (!)
-Be aware that `root` is not automatically added.
+Be aware that `root` is not automatically added for a user service.
 If you don't declare `root` in this field, you will not be able to use the service even with `root` privileges.

 #### Depends